xxxxxa-hub/ICL/README.md

 ## Examples
 For a quick start, see the notebooks:
-- **intro_to_datasets.ipynb**: Notebook demonstrating usage and workflows.Demonstrates a basic workflow with default settings.
+- **intro_to_datasets.ipynb**: Notebook demonstrating usage and workflows.
-- **Example2.ipynb**: Shows advanced usage with multiple datasets and calibration methods.
+- **example_experiments.ipynb**: Shows how experiments are run with multiple datasets and calibration methods.

 ## License